 Several taxi companies operate throughout the Rockies.
 Beware, this is usually the priciest way to get around.
 But if your bus arrives in Jasper at a rainy six o’clock in the morning, you’re down one shoe and a cell phone and the park warden looks at you in that certain way when you say you’re going to walk to HI Jasper… a taxi might be worth the splurge.

 Every town has at least one bike rental shop, including Kananaskis, and each usually stocks a variety of mountain bikes as well as road bikes or hybrids and many of them offer discounts to HI members.
 In Banff, get 10% off rentals at Bactrax.
 In Lake Louise, get 15% off rentals at Wilson Sports.
-HI Jasper rents out bikes right at the hostel (and members get $5 off), or you can rent a bike from Freewheel Cycle in town (members get a full day for the price of three hours).
+HI Jasper rents out bikes right at the hostel (and members get $5 off).
 HI Canmore also lends out bikes to guests at no cost, or you can rent a bike in town from Gear Up (with a 20% member discount).